razorasadsid/HoneySpots/README.md

 There is more to come - will attempt to integrate Beehive-style worker multithreading and calculations along with easy to set multi-workers with easy multi-account allocation per worker - but that comes much later :P

+##Prerequisites:
+A working form of PokemonGoMap on your PC
+Windows :P

 #How-To

 Step 1: Make sure your accounts.csv is in the same directory as HoneySpots.exe and is named accounts.csv